WHY SINGAPORE?

 A WEALTH CENTRE AND SAFE HAVEN

-Despite its smaller population, between 2018 to 2022, Singapore witnessed one of the highest growth rates of ultra high net worth individuals (UHNWIs) in the world, as defined by personal wealth exceeding US$ 30 million (S$ 40.1 million).
+Despite its smaller population, in the past decade Singapore has witnessed one of the highest growth rates of ultra high net worth individuals (UHNWIs) in the world, as defined by personal wealth exceeding US$ 30 million (S$ 40.1 million).
+The UBS Billionaire Ambitions Report 2024 reported that Singapore was increasingly a location of choice for billionaires, who prioritised healthcare, education and jurisdictions where legal structures support wealth transfer.

-Based on the Knight Frank Wealth Report 2022, Southeast Asia is projected to be one of the top regions for ultra high net worth increase, having four out of the top 12 fastest growing UHNWI markets globally, and that by 2026 Asia is projected to surpass Europe as a wealth hub with Singapore, as Southeast Asia’s gateway city and regional hub, playing home to over 6,000 UHNWIs – a jump of 268% in one decade.
+Southeast Asia is projected to be one of the top regions for ultra high net worth increase, having four out of the top twelve fastest growing UHNWI markets globally, and by 2026 Asia is projected to surpass Europe as a wealth hub with Singapore, as Southeast Asia’s gateway city and regional hub, playing home to over 6000 UHNWIs – a jump of 268% in one decade.

-These above movements can be traced towards several key factors: Singapore’s safe haven reputation, the high standard of living demanded by a new generation of high-earning professionals, strong and enduring economic fundamentals and a competitive tax regime.
-As a result Singapore has attracted the region’s mega-rich to have a presence, particularly from the surrounding countries of China, Indonesia and the Philippines, who gravitate towards the stable governance, banking infrastructure, education, medical care and general ease of access in Singapore.
-In addition to lifestyle, UHNWIs are attracted to the country’s potential for investment, particularly Singapore’s commitment to supporting the rise of disruptive business models created through technology and abundant capital.
+These above movements can be traced towards several key factors: Singapore’s safe haven reputation, the high standard of living demanded by a new generation of high-earning professionals, strong and enduring economic fundamentals, and a competitive tax regime.
+As a result Singapore has attracted the region’s mega-rich to have a presence, particularly from the surrounding countries of China, Indonesia, and the Philippines, who gravitate towards the stable governance, banking infrastructure, education, medical care, and general ease of access in Singapore.
+In addition to lifestyle, the UHNWIs are attracted to the country’s potential for investment, particularly Singapore’s commitment to supporting the rise of disruptive business models created through technology and abundant capital.

 ASIA’S SILICON VALLEY